RobK/photobox-downloader/README.md

 var photoBox = require('photobox-downloader');
 var config = {
   "baseDomain" : "www.photobox.ie",
-  "authCookieValue" : "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" // change this value to your own authentication cookie value };
+  // change "authCookieValue" value to your own authentication cookie value, see "login" section below for more info "authCookieValue" : "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" };

 // Login and download all photos from every album